SvenvDam/HTypes/README.md

 [![Build Status](https://travis-ci.org/SvenvDam/HTypes.svg?branch=master)](https://travis-ci.org/SvenvDam/HTypes)

 # HTypes
-> A type-safe, asynchronous, lightweight Scala extension to the HBase API
+> A type-safe, asynchronous, composable, lightweight Scala extension to the HBase API

-HTypes is a simple Scala extension to the Apache HBase API.
+HTypes is a simple Scala extension to the Apache HBase API with no dependencies.
+It assumes you have have the HBase client API available as a dependency in your project.
-It adds two improvements to the existing API:
+It adds the following improvements to the Java API:

-* Asynchronous execution of I/O operations
+* Asynchronous execution of queries
-* Object-relation mapping (ORM)
+* Automatic conversion between objects and an encoded form
+* Automatic conversion between common primitive types and byte arrays (and the option to add more yourself)

 ## Installation